matjsz/typerofficial/README.md

 <img src="https://typer-web.herokuapp.com/TyperLogoTransparentCropped.png" alt="Typer Logo">

-> Typer is a rank-based typing test game where you can challenge your friends and climb the ranked leaderboard.Linha adicional de texto informativo sobre o que o projeto faz.
-Sua introdução deve ter cerca de 2 ou 3 linhas.
-Não exagere, as pessoas não vão ler.
+> Typer is a rank-based typing test game where you can challenge your friends and climb the ranked leaderboard.

 ### Changelog